 Next, tie up your bundles somewhere that’s warm and dry but out of direct sunlight.
 Good air flow will help the herbs dry more quickly, so place them in a well-ventilated location.

-Thyme will take about 2-3 weeks to dry fully, but the exact time frame will depend on the conditions and humidity level.
+Thyme will take about 2-3 weeks to become completely dry, but the exact time frame will depend on the conditions and humidity level.
 You’ll know the herbs are done when they are crispy and crumbly to the touch.

 Using a Food Dehydrator